shreyasbharath/cpp-dependency-graph/README.md

 It's time to change that.

 This tool aims to
-  -
+  - provide multiple views into the architecture of a codebase
+  - generate views at multiple levels of the architecture

-This tool is inspired by [rubrowser](http://www.emadelsaid.com/rubrowser/) and [cpp-dependencies][https://github.com/tomtom-international/cpp-dependencies].
+This tool is inspired by [rubrowser](http://www.emadelsaid.com/rubrowser/) and [cpp-dependencies](https://github.com/tomtom-international/cpp-dependencies).

 ## Usage

 ### Overall dependency graph

 ### Individual component graph

+### Component class/file topology graph

 ## Development